MicrosoftDocs/entra-docs/docs/identity/conditional-access/controls.md

 ![Custom controls interface in Conditional Access](./media/controls/custom-controls-conditional-access.png)

-Clicking **New custom control**, opens a blade with a textbox for the JSON data of your control.
+Clicking **New custom control** opens a blade with a textbox for the JSON data of your control.

 ![New custom control](./media/controls/new-custom-controls-conditional-access.png)